ontouchstart/ontouchstart.github.io/2025/11/23/wang-hao-IBM-740-proof.md

-# Wang Hao and computer assisted proof on an IMB 740
+# Wang Hao and computer assisted proof on an IBM 740
 ### User
 Find more information about Wang Hao wrote on an IBM 704 computer a program that in only 9 minutes mechanically proved several hundred mathematical logic theorems in Whitehead and Russell's Principia Mathematica.
 ### openai/gpt-oss-20b